-Construction of new buildings or retrofitting existing buildings are expected to generate typical construction impacts such as, dust; construction waste generation, transportation, transfer and disposal due to demolition; and handling, and disposal of asbestos waste, resulting in negative impacts on air quality and occupational and community health and safety.
-These risks will be assessed for each project.
-However, most of these potential impacts are low to moderate in intensity/significance and are reversible and localized in nature, and therefore can be mitigated.
+The downstream risks and impacts related to potential water scarcity (also considering seasonal water availability and any cumulative effects by multiple demands), the release of pollutants, waste generation, the management of disposal materials and hazardous wastes, impacts on communities, and resource use efficiency will be assessed for each project.
+However, most of these potential impacts are low to moderate in intensity/significance and are reversible and localized in nature, and therefore can be easily mitigated.